 With its instantly recognisable flat top rising up to a gaudy 1,726 ft, Benbulben Mountain in Sligo is an imposing sight that dominates the Sligo countryside.

-There are several walking routes up Ben Bulben but you don’t need to climb it to appreciate its majesty.
-In fact, did you know there’s a deadly little forest trail right at its base?
+There are several Benbulben walking routes, but you don’t need to climb it to appreciate its majesty.
+Here are some quick need-to-knows about the walk.

-Coming in at a breezy 5.5km, the Benbulben forest walk should take you around 1.5 hours to complete in full.
+Coming in at a breezy 5.5km, this Benbulben walk should take you around 1.5 hours to complete in full.
 Add on a bit of time if you want to gawp at the mountain or take in the sea views.
-And get some great photos, of course.

-As this Benbulben walk doesn’t actually involve climbing the mountain, the trail is quite flat and should be no bother for those with even a medium-level of fitness!
+As this ramble doesn’t actually involve climbing the mountain, the trail is quite flat and should be no bother for those with even a medium-level of fitness!
 Its length and simplicity also make it ideal for families.

-From the car park, the initial stretch is a short walk through pretty shaded woodland that nicely hides the splendour of what’s to come.
+After you leave the Benbulben car park (see above) the initial stretch is a short walk through shaded woodland that nicely hides the splendour of what’s to come.

-Once you’re through the preliminary section of forest, you’ll emerge into an opening where the vast form of Benbulben head rises up on your right-hand side.
+Once you’re through the first section of forest, you’ll emerge into an opening where the vast form of Benbulben rises up on your right-hand side.
+Follow this gravel path.

 Reaching the forest